DECAfpga/DECA_board/Tutorials/DeMiSTify/README.md

 * project_files.rtl is a bit like a .qip file but not quartus-specific.

-  * remove included .qip files in template for your own ones (usually just a mistcore.qip file in the root folder
+  * remove included .qip files in template for your own ones (usually just a mistcore.qip file in the root folder)
   * If pre-flow scripts like build_id.tcl is not used in core remove it

     * AMR: It isn't needed for the some cores.
 If it's needed, there'll be a TCL script with the MiST core which generates the build_id.v file, so we just add that script so it gets run at the appropriate time.
 Most of them generate a version string which is included in the config string.

 * project_defs.tcl  edit and check parameters project, requires_sdram, optimizeforspeed

-  * set optimizeforspeed 0  to avoid  OPTIMIZATION_MODE "AGGRESSIVE PERFORMANCE" which takes long time to generate output bitstream.
+  * comment out 'set optimizeforspeed 1'  to avoid  OPTIMIZATION_MODE "AGGRESSIVE PERFORMANCE" which takes long time to generate output bitstream.

 * demistify_config_pkg.vhd  file usually does not need to be modified.
 This file is included in project_files.rtl

   * It contains COMPONENT guest_mist.
-Is not enough to define it once in board_top ?
 AMR: The idea is that you can share the component between boards, instead of having to declare it for each and every board.
 I'm generally porting to TC64v1, TC64v2 and DE10Lite, and I got bored with having to adjust the component three times, and keep them all in sync.

 * firmware

   * config.h (from DeMiSTify/templates/config.h): edit and change definitions accordingly to your core:
     * set to #undef if your core does not use those options
     * If you have the menu working on F12, but no joystick emulation, then make sure you have both CONFIG_JOYKEYS and CONFIG_EXTJOYSTICK defined.
-    *  there's a define in firmware/config.h which chooses whether or not a ROM is required (#undef ROM_REQUIRED)
+    *  There's a define in firmware/config.h which chooses whether or not a ROM is required (#undef ROM_REQUIRED)
-    * AMR: If you edit config.h  you'll need to do a "make firmware clean" followed by "make firmware" - in the near future I'll push some changes to DeMiSTify to make the firmware get rebuilt when you modify config.h
+    * AMR: If you edit config.h  you'll need to do a "make firmware_clean" followed by "make firmware".
+In the near future I'll push some changes to DeMiSTify to make the firmware get rebuilt when you modify config.h

   * Create inside a file named "overrides.c".